 On June 6, 2013, the Original Defendants (with the exception of Occidental Chemical Corporation) signed, without admitting responsibility, a Settlement Agreement with the State of New Jersey to obtain a dismissal of the State of New Jersey's claims against Repsol, YPF, YPFI, YPFH, CLHH, MIEC, Maxus, and Tierra in exchange for the payment of \$130 million (\$65 million payable by Repsol and the other \$65 million payable by YPF/Maxus).
 Based on the terms of this Settlement Agreement, the State of New Jersey reserves the right to continue its actions against Occidental Chemical Corporation, which is not a party to the Settlement Agreement.
 Additionally, Occidental Chemical Corporation, not being part of the agreement, maintains its right to continue its claims against Repsol and the rest of the Original Defendants ("Cross Claims"), who maintain their defenses against Occidental Chemical Corporation.
-The Settlement Agreement Agreement, the Original Defendants (except Occidental) obtained certain additional protections against future potential litigation.
+The Settlement Agreement provides that the claims will not go to trial until December 2015.
+Also, by virtue of the Settlement Agreement, the Original Defendants (except Occidental) obtained certain additional protections against future potential litigation.
 The Settlement Agreement has been approved by the New Jersey Courts.
 Occidental lodged an appeal against the court ruling approving the Settlement Agreement in January 2014.